Tinkerforge/doc/en/source/Software/API_Bindings_Shell.rst

 Bricks and Bricklets.

 All examples are meant for typical Unix shells such as Bash.
-They will work on Linux and Mac OS X as they are.
+They will work on Linux and macOS as they are.
 There are Bash ports for Windows that allow to run the examples unmodified, too.

 As an example let's test the configuration example for the Stepper Brick.